Integral differential forms for superelliptic curves: Computing the lattice of integral differential forms

 Let $\omega$ be a nonzero rational section of $\oomega_{X/S}$.
 For any $v \in V(X)$, we can write $\omega=g\cdot\omega_0$, where $g\in F_X$ and $\omega_0$ is a generator of $\oomega_{X/S}$ at the generic point of $E_v$.
 Recall that $E_v$ denotes the component of the special fiber $X_s$ which corresponds to the valuation $v$.
 We set

 It is easy to see that this value is independent of the choice of $\omega_0$.
-We say that $v(\omega)$ is the {\em order of vanishing} of $\omega$ along the component $E_v$.
-The definition of $w(\omega)$ for a rational section of $\oomega_{Y/S}$ and a valuation $w \in V(Y)$ is completely analogous.
+We say that $v(\omega)$ is the {\em order of vanishing} of $\omega$ along the component $E_v$.\footnote{Note that in our setting the order of vanishing is not necessarily an integer, since $v$ is not normalized.
+In the literature, the integer $v(\omega) \cdot e_v$ is usually called the order of vanishing. } The definition of $w(\omega)$ for a rational section of $\oomega_{Y/S}$ and a valuation $w \in V(Y)$ is completely analogous.